A Quiz Playbook for Fashion & Apparel Brands¶

 The questions that matter¶

-- Fit and size.
-Including the measurements that matter for your category.
+- Fit and size, including the measurements that matter for your category.
 This is what reduces returns.

-- Budget.
-Keeps recommendations in range.
+- Budget, to keep recommendations in range.

 Recommend complete looks, not single items¶